FireMines/Blackjack-in-Haskell/README.md

 If you wish to run the tests i've implemented in this program, simply navigate in the terminal to the **\test** folder.
 When you are in this folder, write the command `stack test` and then all the tests should run.
 You can also do `stack test --coverage` to see how much test coverage ive done for this project.

 **NB!** If you need any help at the start of the game, simply juse the flag `help` before entering the game.
+This is done by writing `stack run help` in the terminal when you want to play the game

 **NB2!** This program have only been tested on a Windows 10 desktop because i don't have any other machines avaiable to test it on.
 If you attempt to run this on a Mac or Linux machine it might be affected by something unknown and not work as intended.